 - Monochrome Past: The flashbacks are mostly portrayed in a sepia tone.

-- Multiple Endings: There are five in total.
+- Multiple Endings: There are five in total, all of which have their own set of two letters and chapters.

 - Ridiculously Cute Critter: Shimanekko, who's also the real life mascot of Shimane Prefecture.